fdb/slarg-website/events/2023-10-20-traveling-sources-between-two-cups-of-tea.md

 \> after buying your ticket, you can book your slot via the reservation mail that will be sent to you.
 You can book a ticket for either the entire performance or for separate moments.

 Recalling History; Sitting number 6; Conjuring A Fork of Tales by Hagar Ophir in collaboration with Juna Suleiman (invited by Ariella Aïsha Azoulay) is a performative séance in which a family object forms the starting point to travel through Algerian history, navigating questions of colonial heritage, ancestral knowledge and displacement.
-Please note: the séance has a duration of around three hours (with two breaks of around 15 min).
+Please note: the séance has a duration of around three hours (with two breaks around 15 min).
 The audience books time slots for different moments in the scéance or for the entire scéance.

 ### Tickets